 Locating the Singapore Airlines SilverKris Lounge

-The lounge is located a ten minute walk down the concourse after clearing customs.
+The lounge is located a ten-minute walk down the concourse after clearing customs.
 While small, the space is softly lit and furnished in a subtle and understated way with luxury fabrics and Singapore Airlines’ signature Poltrona Frau leather chairs.

-Visitors will find the comfortable seating suitable for either relaxing or working.
+Visitors will find comfortable seating suitable for either relaxing or working.
 Cleverly the power points are positioned on side tables for easy access.

 For those feeling peckish, a small buffet is located near the entrance of the lounge.